Maccraft123/Cadmium/README.md

 <img src="/pics/duet_small.png" alt="Lenovo Duet running Linux" data-canonical-src="/pics/duet_small.png"/></p>

 ## Installation
 - ``` ./build-all /dev/sdX ``` On a Linux machine(ChromeOS doesn't count(except in linux chroot)).
-For Debian rootfs, binfmt(if host isn't aarch64) and debootstrap are needed to work correctly.
+For Debian rootfs, binfmt and debootstrap are needed to work correctly.
 - Enable developer mode
 - Plug pendrive into duet via usb-c to usb-a adapter
 - Boot from USB
-- After running ``` ./install-to-emmc ``` after connecting to internet, Debian _should_ be installed on internal emmc memory
+- After running ``` ./install-to-emmc ``` after connecting to internet, Cadmium _should_ be installed on internal emmc memory
 - To update kernel on eMMC memory run: ```./install-kernel``` from pendrive

 ### OR
-- Enable developer mode(instructions are in the wiki)
+- Enable developer mode(instructions are in the wiki for duet)
 - Write uncompressed release image to pendrive
 - Boot from USB
 - Run ```./install-to-emmc```